shaloo/web3-user-personas/docs/personas/persona-9-newcomer.md

 ## Action Plan

-* **Research & Refine:** Do your own research.
-Use this template to guide your design, documentation and product feature decisions.
-The lack of formal UX research reports in Web3 is a testament that this is an underexplored area where original research could provide significant competitive advantage.
+{% include "action_plan_warning.md" %}

+### Design Philosophy

-* **Design Philosophy:** Mobile-first, user-centric, iterative design that evolves rapidly with user feedback and analytics.
-Active refinement of the user onboarding journey through analytics.
-Monitor where users hesitate, drop off, or encounter errors.
+- Mobile-first, user-centric, iterative design that evolves rapidly with user feedback and analytics
+- Active refinement of the user onboarding journey through analytics
+- Monitor where users hesitate, drop off, or encounter errors

+### Communication Style

-* **Communication Style:** Preference for short digestible educational content, core values and not hype.
-Focus your messaging on the benefits of decentralization, ownership, and privacy, which are the core drivers of this audience.
-Active community engagement to build trust and address pain points directly.
-Regular AMA sessions, pinned beginner guides, verified moderator responses, peer communities matter to this audience.
+- Preference for short digestible educational content, core values and not hype
+- Focus your messaging on the benefits of decentralization, ownership, and privacy, which are the core drivers of this audience
+- Active community engagement to build trust and address pain points directly
+- Regular AMA sessions, pinned beginner guides, verified moderator responses, peer communities matter to this audience

+### Product Features

+- Familiar login options to start with
+- Non-custodial wallets with gas abstraction
+- Bridge to self-custody
+- Interactive demos and tutorials
+- Learning with incentives
+- Social recovery
+- Ability to export to hardware wallets

+!!! note

-* **Product Features:** Familiar login options to start with, non-custodial wallets with gas abstraction, bridge to self-custody, interactive demos and tutorials, learning with incentives, social recovery, ability to export to hardware wallets.
-Note that adoption patterns vary by country so tailor on-ramps and regulatory guidance by [region](https://www.chainalysis.com/blog/2025-global-crypto-adoption-index/).
+    The adoption patterns for this persona vary by country, culture so tailor on-ramps and regulatory guidance by [region](https://www.chainalysis.com/blog/2025-global-crypto-adoption-index/).

 ## See Also